PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 **7. Soldering for White wire**

-Maintain the **Female Bullet Connector** up on the **Small Anvil**, warm it with the **Solder Iron tip** and fill the chambre of the connector with some soldering material and dive the other extemity of the ⚪**White wire** in.
+Maintain the **Female Bullet Connector** up on the **Small Anvil**, warm it with the **Solder Iron tip** and fill the chamber of the connector with some soldering material and dive the other extremity of the ⚪**White wire** in.
 Remove the solder iron.
 Wait the soldering material to dry.

 **8. Heat Shrink heating**

-Slide the Black Heat Shrink on the female connector. <ins>Be careful of covering all the metalic part.</ins> Use the **heat gun** to secure it.
+Slide the Black Heat Shrink on the female connector. <ins>Be careful of covering all the metallic part.</ins> Use the **heat gun** to secure it.

   ![OnOff_button_solder_f](images/OnOff_button_solder_f.JPG "OnOff_button_solder_f")

 **9. Soldering yellow wire**

 Same operation with the **Male Bullet Connector** and the :yellow_circle: **Yellow Wire**.
-<ins>Be careful of covering just the begining of the metalic connector with heat shrink.</ins>
+<ins>Be careful of covering just the beginning of the metallic connector with heat shrink.</ins>

    ![OnOff_button_solder_m](images/OnOff_button_solder_m.JPG "OnOff_button_solder_m")